Relationship anniversary

 Message angle

 Mention the relationship in plain language, add one memory or habit that matters, and leave room for the flowers to carry the rest.
+Rose brings clarity, peony softens it, and orchid keeps the romance elegant.

 Related guidance